-Appendix A: Formal Complaint
+Appendix A: Informal / Formal Complaint

-This form should be used to submit a formal complaint to the school.
+This form should be used to submit an informal or a formal complaint to the school.
+NB.
+Usually, a stage 1 complaint will be submitted as a first step after raising a concern.

 Send the completed formal complaint to the headteacher (mgsimpson@holywellschool.co.uk).
 If your complaint relates to the Headteacher, send it to the Chair of Governors (pkendall@holywellschool.co.uk).
 You are advised to keep a copy.
 Please be aware that the information will, in normal circumstances, be shared with any person/s complained about.
 Please think carefully about what you write.